KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 16#DEAD_BEEF
 2#1100_1010_0011
 ```
-And in the following example we have some examples of dissalowed placement of the underscore:
+And in the following example we have some examples of disallowed placement of the underscore:

 ```
 _123  % variable name